 However, the Indonesian PT also has disadvantages, such as:

 Foreigners who want to create or build a business in Indonesia tend to create a PT PMA.
 What is a PT PMA?
 PT PMA (Penanaman Modal Asing) or Foreign Investment Company, is the establishment of capital for the purpose of doing business in the Republic of Indonesia by a foreign investor, by using foreign capital fully or in part with a domestic investor.
-Before an investor decides to register a PT PMA in Indonesia, he has to investigate his exact business activities regarding the Negative Investment List, which notes foreign ownership limits in certain business classifications.
-It issued by the Investment Coordination Board, also called BKPM.
-The minimum investment plan is US$1 million, which is allocated in Indonesia for land, building, work capital, etc. The minimum paid-up capital required is US$250,000, which shall be deposited after the company is established and bank account is issued.
+Before an investor decides to register a PT PMA in Indonesia, he has to investigate his exact business activities regarding the Positive Investment List, which notes foreign ownership limits in certain business classifications.
+It was issued by the Investment Coordination Board, also called BKPM.
+The minimum investment plan is IDR 10 billion, which is allocated in Indonesia for land, building, work capital, etc. The minimum paid-up capital required is also IDR 10 billion, which shall be deposited after the company is established and the bank account is issued.
 After incorporation, the company is required to submit an Investment Activity Report and monthly tax reports, even if the company does not have any activities and owes no taxes.

 As for the advantages of PT PMA in Indonesia: